 - The Sigmas row shows an estimated accuracy

 - In the A Priori row, there is an averaged in Single mode position taken from the RINEX header

 - The Estimated - A Priori row displays the accuracy from this position specified in the RINEX header

-If you need the acquired coordinates to use them as the base position for RTK/PPK, you can now enter the base coordinated into ReachView.
+If you need the acquired coordinates to use them as the base position for RTK/PPK, you can now enter the base coordinated into the ReachView 3 app.

-- In ReachView, go to Base mode tab
+- In ReachView 3, go to the Base mode tab

 - In the Base coordinates input mode, choose Manual

 - Set up the required data format (LLH or XYZ)

 - Enter the coordinates and specify the antenna height